 Biology is the study of life at all levels of organization, from molecular and cell to population and community.
 Students who complete a single major in Biology will have a broad introduction to these topics, along with the opportunity to specialize in aspects of biology that interest them in particular.
 Many courses provide an opportunity for independent research projects.
-Students may choose to do joint-major degrees with other departments or programs, including Environmental & Resource Science/Studies, Chemistry, Geography, Anthropology, and Psychology, among others.
+The Bachelor of Science Program in Biology offers a single-major Honours program (20.0 credits), a single-major General program (15.0 credits), and a minor in Biology (5.0 credits).
+Students may also choose to do an Honours or General joint-major degree with other departments or programs, including Environmental & Resource Science/Studies, Chemistry, Geography, Anthropology, and Psychology, among others.

-Please refer to the Biology Course Listing or to the current Trent University Academic Calendar to review all of the prerequisites and course options available to those pursuing a Bachelor of Science in Biology.
+Please refer to the current Trent University Undergraduate Academic Calendar to review all of the prerequisites and course options available to those pursuing a Bachelor of Science in Biology.
 For more details about courses, please refer to the previous course syllabi.